fengxia41103/myblog/content/dev/buildbot.md

 Tags: dev, ci, build
 Slug: buildbot
 Author: Feng Xia
-Summary: Using Python Buildbot to set up a continuous integration
-    workflow.

-# Continuous integration

 The whole point of quick development cycle is to shorten the path between a verbal or written requirement, and an actionable